-Moisture or debris on the diffuser is a common cause of low readings.
-The sensor has a domed diffuser and housing for improved self-cleaning, but materials can accumulate on the diffuser (e.g., dust, salt deposits) and partially block the optical path.
-Dust or organic deposits are best removed using water, or window cleaner and a soft cloth or cotton swab.
-Salt deposits should be dissolved with vinegar and removed with a soft cloth or cotton swab.
-Never use an abrasive material or cleaner on the diffuser.
+Apogee Instruments upward-looking sensors have a domed diffuser and housing for improved self-cleaning from rainfall, but active cleaning may be necessary.
+Dust or organic deposits are best removed using water, or window cleaner, and a soft cloth or cotton swab.
+Salt deposits should be dissolved with vinegar and removed with a cloth or cotton swab.
+Salt deposits cannot be removed with solvents such as alcohol or acetone.
+Use only gentle pressure when cleaning the diffuser with a cotton swab or soft cloth to avoid scratching the outer surface.
+The solvent should be allowed to do the cleaning, not mechanical force.
+Never use abrasive material or cleaner on the diffuser.